secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Operating System Fundamentals/Windows Fundamentals/Working with Services & Processes/Service Permissions.md

 ### Introduction
-- Recall that services allow for the management of long-running processes and are a critical part of Windows operating systems.
-Sysadmins often overlook them as potential threat vectors that can be used to load malicious DLLs, execute applications without access to an admin account, escalate privileges and even maintain persistence.
-These threat vectors in Windows services often come into existence through service permissions misconfigurations put in place by 3rd party software and easy to make mistakes by admins during install processes.
-- The first step in realizing the importance of service permissions is simply understanding that they exist and being mindful of them.
-On server operating systems, critical network services like DHCP and Active Directory Domain Services commonly get installed using the account assigned to the admin performing the install.
-Part of the install process includes assigning a specific service to run using the credentials and privileges of a designated user, which by default is set within the currently logged-on user context.
-- For example, if we are logged on as Bob on a server during DHCP install, then that service will be configured to run as Bob unless specified otherwise.
-What bad things could come of this?
-Well, what if Bob leaves the organization or gets fired?
-The typical business practice would be to disable Bob’s account as part of his exit process.
-In this case, what would happen to DHCP and other services running using Bob’s account?
-Those services would fail to start.
-DHCP or Dynamic Host Configuration Protocol is responsible for leasing IP addresses to computers on the network.
-If this service stops on a Windows DHCP server, clients requesting an IP address will not receive one.
-This means a service misconfiguration could lead to downtime and loss of productivity.
-It is highly recommended to create an individual user account to run critical network services.
-These are referred to as service accounts.
-- We should also be mindful of service permissions and the permissions of the directories they execute from because it is possible to replace the path to an executable with a malicious DLL or executable file.
-Let's examine the permissions of services running on Windows 10 to get an even better understanding of this.
+- **Windows Services as Threat Vectors**: Services manage long-running processes but can be exploited due to misconfigurations, allowing malicious DLL loading, privilege escalation, and persistence.
+These misconfigurations often arise from third-party software or admin errors during installation.
+- **Service Permissions Awareness**: Understanding and managing service permissions is crucial, especially on server OSes.
+Services often inherit the privileges of the account performing the installation, potentially causing issues if that account becomes unavailable.
+- **Critical Network Services**: For example, if a DHCP service is installed under a specific user's account and that account is disabled, the service will fail, disrupting network IP address allocation.
+Using dedicated **service accounts** is recommended for such critical services.
+- **Executable Path Vulnerabilities**: Misconfigured service permissions or executable directories can allow attackers to replace legitimate paths with malicious DLLs or executables, emphasizing the need to review and secure service configurations.

 ### Examining Services using services.msc
 - As discussed in the processes and services section, we can use `services.msc` to view and manage just about every detail regarding all services.
-Let's take a closer look at the service associated with `Windows Update` (`wuauserv`).
+- Let's take a closer look at the service associated with `Windows Update` (`wuauserv`).
 ![[service_properties_png.png]]
 - Make a note of the different properties available for viewing and configuration.
-Knowing the service name is especially useful when using command-line tools to examine and manage services.
-Path to the executable is the full path to the program and command to execute when the service starts.
+- Knowing the service name is especially useful when using command-line tools to examine and manage services.
+- Path to the executable is the full path to the program and command to execute when the service starts.
 - If the NTFS permissions of the destination directory are configured with weak permissions, an attacker could replace the original executable with one created for malicious purposes.
-We discuss NTFS permissions more in the NTFS vs. Share permissions section of this module.
+- We discuss NTFS permissions more in the NTFS vs. Share permissions section of this module.
 ![[logon_png.png]]
 - Most services run with LocalSystem privileges by default which is the highest level of access allowed on an individual Windows OS.
-Not all applications need Local System account-level permissions, so it is beneficial to perform research on a case-by-case basis when considering installing new applications in a Windows environment.
-It is a good practice to identify applications that can run with the least privileges possible to align with the principle of least privilege.
+- Not all applications need Local System account-level permissions, so it is beneficial to perform research on a case-by-case basis when considering installing new applications in a Windows environment.
+- It is a good practice to identify applications that can run with the least privileges possible to align with the principle of least privilege.
 - [Here is one breakdown of the principle of least privilege](https://www.cloudflare.com/learning/access-management/principle-of-least-privilege/)
 - Notable built-in service accounts in Windows:
 	- LocalService